RepRapLtd/Painting-Robot/README.md

 ![ash hair painting](https://github.com/RepRapLtd/Painting-Robot/blob/master/Artworks/ai6-nc.jpg)

 Finally, we'll build a robot that will paint that in acrylic on a panel.
+The software that generates paintings from photographs (real or otherwise) is called Night Café (after the Van Gough painting) and is [available here](https://creator.nightcafe.studio/).

 We won't just start with photorealism, we will also use AI-generated abstracts, like this: